willdurand-edu/php-slides/src/extended/03_symfony2_templating.md

 Once you use a third-party bundle, you'll likely need to override and customize one or more of its templates.

-When the `FooBarBundle:Bar:index.html.twig` is rendered, Symfony2 actually looks in two different locations for the template:
+When the `FooBarBundle:Bar:index.html.twig` is rendered, Symfony actually looks in two different locations for the template:

 * `app/Resources/FooBarBundle/views/Bar/index.html.twig`;